avazquezcode/gosorter/README.md

 *Important*: This tool doesn't support binary files at the moment.

+# Important

+⚠️ This tools was developed for fun in a few hours, and not battle tested.
+So use carefully and at your own risk :)

 # Getting started

-- Just install this tool: <Add command here>
+- Just install this tool: `go install github.com/avazquezcode/gosorter@v0.1.1-alpha`

 - Execute: `gosorter sort <FILE_PATH>`

 - To check the different flags (options) you can use, please run `gosorter sort --help`